-A plea for help: 5,000 Yazidi women, children and men in sexual slavery and ISIL captivity still need rescue.
+A plea for help: over 3,000 Yazidi women, children and men in sexual slavery and ISIL captivity still need rescue.

-We, the Yazidi community in Iraq and abroad, implore you to act immediately to free Yazidi hostages and grant the Yazidi people sanctuary in Europe or North America.
+We, the Yazidi community in Iraq and abroad, implore you to act immediately to free Yazidi hostages and grant the Yazidi people sanctuary in Europe, North America and Australia.

-We, the Yazidi people, appeal to the free world to take immediate action to free an estimated 5,000 Yazidis, mostly women and children, held captive by the terrorist group known as the Islamic State (IS) in Northern Iraq.
+We, the Yazidi people, appeal to the free world to take immediate action to free over 3,000 Yazidis, mostly women and children, held captive by the terrorist group known as the Islamic State (IS) in Northern Iraq.
 We urge you, individuals and organizations, to help us liberate our innocent people; our friends, sisters, mothers, and cousins who are enduring brutal conditions in captivity.